oneforawe/games/README.md

 # Games

-This directory contains games to be played in the shell terminal, for fun and for my own coding practice.
+This repository contains games to be played in the shell terminal, for fun and for my own coding practice.